brigadecore/brigade/docs/content/topics/project-developers/events.md

 ### Payload

-An event Payload can be used to send input that may be utilized when handling the event, but otherwise opaque to Brigade itself.
+An event Payload can be used to send input that may be utilized when handling the event, but is otherwise opaque to Brigade itself.
 One example would be sending the original GitHub push event payload on the corresponding GitHub gateway event, so that these additional details may be parsed in a project's Brigade script.

 ### Project ID